-The study team is currently completing Phase 3 of the study and potential methods for controlling combined sewer overflows have been developed.
+The study team has just completed Phase 3 of the study and potential methods for controlling combined sewer overflows have been developed.
 Earlier brochures have discussed the range of options available.
-The cost of these control alternatives, for area-wide application, vary from about \$100 million to over \$1,000 million.
+The cost of these control alternatives, for area-wide application, vary from about \$100 million to over \$1,500 million.